 It is also revealed to us in Scripture that Jesus’ risen Body was not identical to the human Body in which He had lived 33 years and which had been crucified.
 It was a new Body, one that was no longer limited by time, space and the laws of nature.

 And yet Scripture simultaneously informs us that it was Jesus’ Body.
 The report that His Body bore the wounds from His crucifixion makes clear that it was His Body and no other.

 How can this be?
 How can the Body of the risen Lord simultaneously be the same Body and a different Body?

 This makes no sense in the realm of human logic.
 Up until this point in human history, the only known type of human body was an earthly body.
 While its workings were not (and still are not) fully understood, it was known to have certain stable properties.

 Spirits or ghosts were (and still are) commonly cited phenomena.
 However, they have been depicted as spiritual beings not bound by the stable properties of earthly bodies.
 And it is precisely the absence of these bodies that has defined them as a different sort of being.

 Hence, if true, the resurrection of Jesus introduces us to something altogether different from the earthly body: a spiritual or “glorified” body.

 In so doing, it reveals to us to a New Life.
 The old life, the only one known until this time, could not accommodate the notion of the spiritual body that was encountered in the risen Christ.

-And this is how St. Luke describes how the apostles were doing shortly after the coming of the Spirit – instructing people about the New Life (or simply “the Life”, in some translations).
+And this is how St. Luke describes what the apostles were doing shortly after the coming of the Spirit – instructing people about the New Life (or simply “the Life”, in some translations).

 They were not teaching the people about a new religion or a new church – but about a completely different Life, sometimes called “the Way”.